nizur/Haxx/README.md

 Haxx (1337)
 ===========

-A completely useless Blocks CMS plugin/Twig extension.
+A completely useless Blocks CMS plugin/Twig filter.
 A nod to one of my earliest ExpressionEngine plugins from way back in the day.

 Usage
 =====